Skip to content

 setpoint float32 required Setpoint / command input

-measurement float32 required Process / feedback input
+feedback float32 required Process / feedback input

-feed_forward float32 optional Feed forward input
+feedforward float32 optional Feed forward input

 kp float32 optional Proportional term gain